LuizSP5/LuizSP5/README.md

 # **❖HELLO WORLD!**

-My name is Luiz Felipe Roth Staudt, i'm just a Brazilian person.
-Currently I'm attending high-school at CTISM-UFSM, in the integrated computer course for the internet.
+My name is Luiz Felipe Roth Staudt, i'm Brazilian.
+Currently I'm attending college at UFSM, in the area of computer networks.

-## **❖What are my interests in the computer area?**

-Currently I am looking forward to learn an high-level programming language like Python, something related to networks and possibly enter in the college for computer science or computer hardware engineer.

-## **❖My programming skills**

-In general I don't have much experience, but there are some languages I had contact and some that I will have in the future.

-#### I have some experience in these
+#### Languagues i have some experience

 > C

 > HTML with CSS

 > JavaScript

-#### I'm still trying to learn these
 > Python

->Java

->Android

-## **❖My hobbies and things I like**

-##### Some of these include
-- Playing Games
-- Travelling
-- Listening to music
-- Playing Volley
-- Be with people i like
+#### Have interest in learning

+> Java